cybersoel/LabAzureEntraADConnect/README.md

 <br />
 </p>

+---

-**In addition to the diagram above, we will practice desynchronization between the domain controller and the Azure AD.**
+***In addition to the diagram above, we will practice desynchronization between the domain controller and the Azure AD.***

 <br />
 <br />